cburj/MetroHeights_Alpha/README.md

 ## Installation

 Clone the project using Git/GitHub Desktop and open the project using Unity.
-Unfortunately, do to compatibility, I had to use Unity Version 2019.4.3 - so some of the newer Unity features couldn't be implemented.
+Unfortunately, due to compatibility, I had to use Unity Version 2019.4.3 - so some of the newer Unity features couldn't be implemented.

 ## Contributing